Voting Decisions in a Democratic Republic

 Increasing your knowledge can allow you to arrange your concerns about political actions.
 Consider two tradeoffs of uncertain likelihood.

-- I can understand that some people may find the danger of climate change swamping us in the lifetime is low, yet the chance of bankruptcy due to health care costs is considerably higher and voting on that basis.
+- I can understand that some people may find the danger of climate change swamping us in this lifetime is low, yet the chance of bankruptcy due to health care costs is considerably higher.
+So they vote on that basis.

 All of us have our particular concerns, dreams, and fears.
 Let’s examine how our beliefs play into our voting decisions, and learn the important factors in our knowledge, beliefs and stereotypes.
 Then we can be sure concerning issues are addressed according to our best understanding.

 Elections and Campaigns

 Representation Must Match Votes